 Grantee agrees to restore the Easement Premises, as reasonably as possible, to the condition it was in immediately prior to any maintenance activities undertaken herein.
-Such restoration shall not include the replacement or repair of any structure or landscaping (such as but not limited to trees, signs, walls, etc.) Such restoration shall only include repaying, regrading or reseeding of the Easement Premises as needed.
+Such restoration shall not include the replacement or repair of any structure or landscaping (such as but not limited to trees, signs, walls, etc.) Such restoration shall only include repaving, regrading or reseeding of the Easement Premises as needed.

 SIGNED this day of, 20

 GRANTOR

 Printed name:

-Title:
+Printed name:

-ATTEST:
+ATTEST: Title:

 COUNTY OF ARAPAHOE)

-STATE OF COLORADO)
+STATE OF COLORADO)ss.)

-The foregoing instrument v was acknowledged before me this day of
+The foregoing instrun nent wa as acknowledged before me this day of

 , 20 by [name] as

-[title]] of [entity name].
+[title] of [entity name]

-My Commission Expires:
+My Commission Exp ires: